-Janet A. Silvester, PharmD, MBA, FASHP received her B.S. in Pharmacy from the Medical College of Virginia, Virginia Commonwealth University, a Doctor of Pharmacy from Creighton University and a Masters in Business Administration from James Madison
+Janet A. Silvester, PharmD, MBA, FASHP received her B.S. in Pharmacy from the Medical College of Virginia, Virginia Commonwealth University, a Doctor of Pharmacy from Creighton University and a Masters in Business Administration from James Madison University.

 In 2013, Janet joined the American Society of Health-System Pharmacists (ASHP) as Vice President of Accreditation Services where she is responsible for providing strategic direction for all ASHP accreditation programs and services domestically and internationally.
-Previously, Janet spent 34 years in hospital pharmacy practice and was the Director of Pharat Martha Jefferson Hospital in Charlottesville, Va.
+Previously, Janet spent 34 years in hospital pharmacy practice and was the Director of Pharmacy and Emergency Services at Martha Jefferson Hospital in Charlottesville, Va.